 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 See disclaimer.

 Seattle is a great city to visit for several reasons.
 First, it’s a beautiful place.
-There are also a ton of things to do, whether you’re into museums and art galleries or you prefer to spend your time outdoors hiking and exploring.
+There are also a ton of things to do in Seattle, whether you’re into museums and art galleries or you prefer to spend your time outdoors hiking and exploring.

 If you’re looking for a fun and interesting city to visit in Washington State, definitely put Seattle on your list.
 It makes a great Washington getaway for couples.